ZNFDev/Android-Modern-Mod-Menu/README.md

 - And others who contributed valuable insights and code.

 Special thanks to the original developer of this project — though their online presence is gone, the value of their work remains.

 ---

+## 🎥 Attribution for Video Creators

+If you create a video featuring this project, whether for tutorials, gameplay, or any other content, **please credit @ZNFDev** and include a link to the [official GitHub repository](https://github.com/ZNFDev/Android-Modern-Mod-Menu) in your video description.

+Failure to provide proper credit is a violation of the MIT License, and we reserve the right to take appropriate action, including issuing a **DMCA Takedown** request if necessary.
+We appreciate your understanding and respect for the original work.

+---